 “Then there came again and touched me one like the appearance of a man, and he strengthened me, And said, O man greatly beloved, fear not: peace be unto thee, be strong, yea, be strong.
 And when he had spoken unto me, I was strengthened, and said, Let my lord speak; for thou hast strengthened me.” – Daniel 10:18-19

 To finish off this particular chapter, now that Daniel’s strength is restored, this angelic being needs to go back and fight the Prince of Persia (Satan).
 This may be the second angel mentioned in verses 10 and 11 who was previously involved against the Prince of Persia.
 There is then another angel on the way back, the Prince of Grecia.

 “Then said he, Knowest thou wherefore I come unto thee? and now will I return to fight with the prince of Persia: and when I am gone forth, lo, the prince of Grecia shall come.
 But I will shew thee that which is noted in the scripture of truth: and there is none that holdeth with me in these things, but Michael your prince.” – Daniel 10:20-21

-We then come to chapter eleven and a description of this vision, however, several years later with the new king Darius in charge.
+We then come to chapter eleven and a description of this vision; however, several years later, with the new King Darius in charge.
 This is now a full outline of this earlier vision.

-This provides huge amounts of detail over these 45 verses which outlines future happenings in a different format to previous ones like images of beasts and metals in statues.
+This provides vast amounts of detail over these 45 verses, outlining future happenings in a different format to previous ones, like images of beasts and metals in statues.

-Around 200 specific details have already come true up to around verse 40, with 135 major events predicted over the first 35 verses which is around 18% of such events in the bible as a whole.
+Around 200 specific details have already come true up to around verse 40, with 135 major events predicted over the first 35 verses, which are around 18% of such events in the bible as a whole.

-In terms of what each of these 45 verses mean, here is a quick summary of each one and what the interpretation most likely is in real-time history and spiritual battles.
+In terms of what each of these 45 verses means, here is a quick summary of each one and what the interpretation most likely is in real-time history.

 If you’re not into this kind of detailed history, then this can seem monotonous.
-However, I've kept it as concise as possible, and it’s still important to even quickly go through each of the 45 points even if only for a brief look at, in order to realise just how much historical details are being prophesied by God.
+However, I've kept it as concise as possible, and it’s still important to quickly go through each of the 45 points, to appreciate just how much God is prophesying historical details.

-1. We being with the start of the Medo-Persian empire from the Babylonians in their first year of Darius’ reign:
+Verse 1 - This is the Medo-Persian empire which were strengthened, and conquered the Babylonians in the first year of Darius’ reign: